Healthdirect Free Australian health advice you can count on.

 • Epilepsy is a long-term brain condition where a person has repeated seizures.

-• Seizures can cause symptoms such as loss of consciousness, unusual jerking movements as well as other unusual feelings, sensations and behaviours.
+• Seizures can cause symptoms such as loss of consciousness, unusual jerking movements and changes in feelings, sensations and behaviour.

-• Epilepsy can be caused by your genes or anything that damages the brain, including injury, stroke or infection.
+• Epilepsy can be caused by your genes or by damage to the brain, such as from injury, cancer, stroke or infection.

-• Most people with epilepsy can control their seizures with antiepileptic medicines and by avoiding triggers.
+• Most people with epilepsy can control their seizures with epilepsy medicines and by avoiding triggers.

 What is epilepsy?